 In a broad view, the construct of customer orientation can be approached from firm-level view or individual-level view.
-At firm level, it is conceptualized as a set of organizational beliefs that puts the customer's interests first, beside those of other stakeholders in order to develop a long-term profitable company (Hartline et al., 2000).
-At individual level, customer orientation is defined as the willingness of individual service employee to customize the service delivery in accordance with customer's situations such as needs, problems, special circumstances (Daniel and Darby, 1997).
-The current study approaches the construct from the individual level perspective which focuses on customeroriented behavior (COB).
-Particularly, COB refers to specific behaviors displayed by service frontliners during service encounters to fulfill customer specific needs in relation with specific problem and circumstance (Winsted, 2000).
+At the firm level, it is conceptualized as a set of organizational beliefs that puts the customer's interests first, besides those of other stakeholders in order to develop a long-term profitable company (Hartline, Maxham, & McKee, 2000).
+At the individual level, customer orientation is defined as the willingness of individual service employees to customize the service delivery in accordance with customer's situations such as needs, problems, special circumstances (Daniel & Darby, 1997).
+The current study approaches the construct from the individual level perspective which focuses on the customer- oriented behavior (COB).
+Particularly, COB refers to specific behaviors displayed by service frontliners during service encounters to fulfill customer-specific needs in relation to specific problems and circumstances (Winsted, 2000).

-Winsted (2000) suggests that COB is a three-dimensional construct which is common in both western and eastern culture, including (1) Concern combining elements of empathy, assurance, responsiveness, authenticity as well perceived competence, listening dedication.
+Winsted (2000) suggests that COB is a three-dimensional construct which is common in both western and eastern culture, including (1) Concern combining elements of empathy, assurance, responsiveness, authenticity as well as perceived competence, listening and dedication.
 (2) Civility including a variety of behaviors service personnel should express to customers.
 These behaviors basically relate the employees' attitude, courtesy and attention.
 (3) Congeniality relating to the frontline staff's positive attitudes, sunny temperament and warm personality.

-Internal market orientation (IMO)
+Internal Market Orientation (IMO)

-IMO is based on the philosophy of treating frontline employees as customers of the firm (Lings 2004).
-Therefore, IMO encourages organizations to build effective relationships with employees through the commitment to producing value for its internal market (employees) much in the same way as the commitment is required to provide value for its customers (Gounaris, external 2006).
+IMO is based on the philosophy of treating frontline employees as customers of the firm (Lings, 2004).
+Therefore, IMO encourages organizations to build effective relationships with employees through the commitment to producing value for its internal market (employees) much in the same way as the commitment is required to provide value for its external customers (Gounaris, 2006).
 Moreover, it suggests that satisfied, motivated and committed frontline employees are crucial if customers are to receive good service (Lings, 2004).
-To operationalize the construct, several studies have modeled IMO as a second-order reflective construct consisting of three components (Lings & Greenley, 2005; Gounaris, 2006), namely:
+To operationalize the construct, several studies have modeled IMO as a second-order reflective construct consisting of three components (Gounaris, 2006; Lings & Greenley, 2005), namely:

-Generating information pertinent to the

-internal market: regarding the collection of information about important attributes of jobs, satisfaction of employees with their working conditions, internal and external factors that influence employee satisfaction, external market, e.g. legislative changes, activities of competitors in the employee market and employment conditions with firms competing for the same employees.
+Generating information pertinent to the internal market: regarding the collection of information about important attributes of jobs, the satisfaction of employees with their working conditions, internal and external factors that influence employee satisfaction, the external market, e.g., legislative changes, activities of competitors in the employee market and employment conditions with firms competing for the same employees.

-Communication of information pertinent internal market: regarding dissemination of information on the one hand between managers and employees in order to communicate the organization's directives to employees and on the other hand between managers from different department and hierarchical level in order to build understandings of employees' needs among managers.
+Communication of information pertinent to the internal market: regarding the dissemination of information on the one hand between managers and employees in order to communicate the organization's directives to employees and on the other hand between managers from different department and hierarchical level in order to build understandings of employees' needs among managers.

-Responding to information (or responsiveness) pertinent to the internal market: regarding designing jobs, adjusting remuneration schemes, offering training and showing management consideration with regard to the employees' feedbacks on their needs.
+Responding to information (or responsiveness) pertinent to the internal market: regarding designing jobs, adjusting remuneration schemes, offering training and showing management consideration with regard to the employees' feedback on their needs.

-Organizational commitment (OC)
+Organizational Commitment (OC)

-Organizational commitment refers to the emotional attachment which employees form with the organization, based on shared values and interests (Meyer and Allen, 1997).
-Meyer and Allen (1991) suggest that employees remain with the organization because they are affectively attached (wants to), they are continually attached (need to) or they are normatively attached (ought to).
+Organizational commitment refers to the emotional attachment which employees form with the organization, based on shared values and interests (Meyer & Allen, 1997).
+Meyer and Allen (1991) suggest that employees remain with the organization because they are effectively attached (wants to), they are continually attached (need to) or they are normatively attached (ought to).
 According to Meyer and Allen (1991), employees who want to belong with the organization are more willing to exert effort on behalf of the organization than those who need to or ought to do so.
-Therefore, for simplicity, this study will investigate the affective dimension (want the construct of employees' organizational commitment.
+Therefore, for simplicity, this study will investigate the affective dimension (want to) of the construct of employees' organizational commitment.